Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

-After the child has been removed from the home, the Department of Children and Families takes temporary custody of the child.
-The DCF should notify you of the initial court date.
+If a child has been removed from the home due to allegations of abuse or neglect, the Department of Children and Families takes temporary custody of the child.
+If this has occurred, DCF should notify you of your initial court date.
 You also should verify any court dates through the Clerk of Court’s Office located at 301 S. Monroe St., Suite 100, Tallahassee, FL.

 Back to top